 Protecting children from the risk of radicalisation should be part of schools' wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
-During the process of radicalisation, it is possible to intervene to prevent vulnerable people being radicalised.
+During the process of radicalisation, it is possible to intervene to prevent susceptible people being radicalised.

 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 The internet and the use of social media has become a major factor in the radicalisation of young people.
 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may need help or protection.
-School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme guidance are concerned specifically with schools' responsibility to the need to prevent people from being drawn into terrorism.
-"This duty is known as the Prevent duty.
-It applies to a wide range of public-facing bodies.
+School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme.

 From 1 July 2015 all schools are subject to a duty under section 26 of the Counterterrorism and Security Act 2015 ('The CTSA 2015').
 Schools must have regard to statutory PREVENT GUIDANCE issued under section 29 of the CTSA 2015.
-Paragraphs 57-76 of the Prevent
+Paragraphs 57-76 of the Prevent guidance are concerned specifically with schools' responsibility to the need to prevent people from being drawn into terrorism. " This duty is known as the Prevent duty.
+It applies to a wide range of public-facing bodies.